huberfe/huberfe.github.io/index.md

 > **PhD and Postdoc positions available in my group at U. Gdańsk!
 See [Jobs](https://huberfe.github.io/jobs).**

-I am a researcher at the Institute of Theoretical Physics and Astrophysics of the University of Gdańsk.
+I am a researcher at the Institute of Informatics at the University of Gdańsk.
-From January 2024 to October 2024 I was Junior Professor (tenure-track) for Quantum Algorithms at the [Bordeaux Computer Science Laboratory](https://www.labri.fr), heading the [Quantum information and Computation Group](https://quantique.labri.fr/).
-From 2021 to 2023 I led the [Quantum Error Correction Group](https://nisq.pl/quantum-error-correction-group) at the Jagiellonian University in Kraków.
+Previously, I was Junior Professor (tenure-track) for Quantum Algorithms at the [Bordeaux Computer Science Laboratory](https://www.labri.fr), heading the [Quantum information and Computation Group](https://quantique.labri.fr/).
+Between 2021 to 2023 I led the [Quantum Error Correction Group](https://nisq.pl/quantum-error-correction-group) at the Jagiellonian University in Kraków.

-I was a postdoctoral fellow in the groups of [Antonio Acín](https://www.icfo.eu/research-group/7/quantum-information/home/437/) at ICFO Barcelona and [David Gross](https://qi.uni-koeln.de/) at the University of Cologne (2018-2020).
-I was PhD student at the University of Siegen (2014-2017), advised by [Otfried Gühne](https://www.physik.uni-siegen.de/tqo/).
+I was a postdoctoral fellow in the groups of [Antonio Acín](https://www.icfo.eu/research-group/7/quantum-information/home/437/) at ICFO Barcelona and [David Gross](https://qi.uni-koeln.de/) at the University of Cologne.
+I was PhD student at the University of Siegen, advised by [Otfried Gühne](https://www.physik.uni-siegen.de/tqo/).
 My [thesis](https://dspace.ub.uni-siegen.de/handle/ubsi/1272) won the [2019 Dissertation Prize](https://www.dpg-physik.de/auszeichnungen/preise-der-dpg-vereinigungen/preistraeger-dissertationspreis-samop) by the section AMOP of the German Physical Society.

 I'm an Editor at [Quantum](https://quantum-journal.org/) (2024-) and program committee member for [QIP 2025](https://rsvp.duke.edu/event/qip2025).